 Precedent means a judgment of a court that establishes a point of law.
-The doctrine of precedent is based on the principle that 'like cases should be decided alike', and the rationale behind the doctrine is certainty and predictability in laws, so that people should be able to plan their commercial affairs with a reasonable degree of certainty that what they are doing is legal.17 Under this doctrine-which forms the bedrock of our common law system-where explanatory memorandum literal rule golden rule
+The doctrine of precedent is based on the principle that 'like cases should be decided alike', and the rationale behind the doctrine is certainty and predictability in laws, so that people are able to plan their commercial affairs with a reasonable degree of certainty that what they are doing is legal.20 Under this doctrine-which forms the bedrock of our common law system-where the facts of cases are similar in material respects, the law expounded in the earlier cases is followed in the later (similar) cases provided the case falls within the same court hierarchy.
+For example, a decision of the High Court of Australia is binding on all the lower courts in Australia.
+However, a decision of the Supreme Court of Victoria is binding only on all the lower courts in Victoria.21